-February 15, 2018 was an historic day in the Keystone State!
-Less than two years after the governor signed Act 16into law, dispensaries began selling medical marijuana to patients and caregivers.
-Pennsylvania is expected to be one of the largest medical marijuana markets in the country.
+Less than two years after the governor signed Act 16into law, dispensaries began selling medical marijuana to patients and caregivers in February 2018.
+Since then, there have been several improvements made to the program.

-MPP has developed a number of fact sheets for Pennsylvania patients, caregivers, doctors, and employers.
+MPP has developed several fact sheets for Pennsylvania patients, caregivers, doctors, and employers.
 Please print and share these materials with others, including your physician.